DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

 > ![alt text](assets\IMG17.PNG)

 ### Strong-form tests
-- Do stock prices fully reﬂect all information including information known only to insiders (directors, management)?
+- Do stock prices fully reflect all information including information known only to insiders (directors, management)?
-- If insiders can freely trade on their inside information then we might expect their trading to move price to where it reﬂects that information
+- If insiders can freely trade on their inside information then we might expect their trading to move price to where it reflects that information

-Some studies have found insiders time their purchases and sales very proﬁtably on average.
+Some studies have found insiders time their purchases and sales very profitably on average.

 ![alt text](assets\IMG18.PNG)